-Once you’ve created a first-day schedule, it’s useful to email it to your new employee.
+Once you’ve created a first-day schedule, it’s useful to send a new-hire email.
 This may help ease any tensions that may arise if they were left to wonder what to expect on their first day.

 The email is also your chance to reiterate your excitement to have them join your company, which is a great way to help them feel comfortable and welcomed.
 At this time, be sure to ask your new hire for a summary of their background and a few fun facts to add to their welcome email later on.

 Before your employee arrives, it would be useful to set up their work space.
 You can do this by arranging their desk and ensuring that they have all the documents needed to get started on their first day.
 Doing so will not only ensure a smooth first day for the new hire, but will also highlight their importance to the company.

 4. Have All Technology Ready for When They Arrive

 One of the most stressful (and avoidable) issues that one could face on their first day is a struggle with the technology used by the company.
 This is why an essential part of planning for your employee’s first day is ensuring they have all the technology ready for when they get there.

 This includes both the laptop and any software they might be using to access the company’s systems and processes.
 Employee onboarding software tools such as Whatfix and Waybook make the entire onboarding, training, and tracking of your new employee’s progress a lot easier.

 5. Set Time to Meet at the Start of Their First Day

 Greeting your new hire at the start of their first day is crucial to give a warm welcome, re-state goals and expectations for the day, and eliminate any feelings of confusion.
 Be prepared to welcome them at the front door of your office.
 A big smile and a couple of jokes are always recommended at this stage – and can go a long way to lightening the mood.

 6. Send an Introduction Announcement to the Company